-Owing to its special geological condition, Inner Mongolia features a harsh eco-environment.
-In recent decades, the greenhouse effect and unscientific exploitation have aggravated drought, desertification, and soil erosion.
-The decertified land and the potential ones cover 60 percent of the regional area and are increasing 670,000 hectares per year.
+Owing to its particular geological condition, Inner Mongolia features a harsh eco-environment.
+In recent decades, the greenhouse effect and unscientific exploitation have aggravated the drought, desertification, and soil erosion.
+The decertified land and the potential ones cover 60 percent of the regional area and increase 670,000 hectares per year.

 The desertification and alkalization of grasslands have brought frequent sandstorms.
-The deterioration of water conservation capacity of the Greater Hinggan Mountains has resulted in floods in the Songhua and Liaohe river valleys.
+The deterioration of the Greater Hinggan Mountains' water conservation capacity has resulted in floods in the Songhua and Liaohe river valleys.
 Each year 300 million tons of soil are washed away in the Yellow and western Liaohe rivers, or 30,000 hectares of land lost.
 As a result, rivers are choked with silt that stops their flow.

 • You’ll be able to take part in the traditional activities of Mongolian nomads like wrestling, archery, and shooting, all set against the epic scenery of the Huitengxile Grasslands

-• Experience the stunning and vast desert of Kubuqit at the Resonant Sand Gorge (Singing Sand Bay) , and take part in exciting cultural activities like sand gliding and camel riding, while being able to experience the sunset that evening.
+• Experience the stunning and vast desert of Kubuqit at the Resonant Sand Gorge (Singing Sand Bay).
+Take part in exciting cultural activities like sand gliding and camel riding while experiencing the sunset that evening.

-After breakfast, you'll be transferred to the Huitengxile Grassland.
-The Huitengxile Grassland location is the ideal area to enjoy a few of the typical tasks of the area.
-Lying over 1800 meters over the sea level, the grassland extends over 100 kilometers from east to west, 99 lakes populated by 99 lakes.
-You'll appreciate a variety of home entertainment including horse riding, camel riding, shooting, archery, Mongolian wrestling, climbing the Aobao Mountain in order to make a sacrifice to the local divine beings.
-You will certainly additionally see a regional rancher's home, sampling the ethnic flavor of milk food like milk tea, hare's milk white wine and more.
+After breakfast, you'll go to the Huitengxile Grassland.
+The Huitengxile Grassland location is the ideal area to enjoy a few of the area's typical tasks.
+Over 1800 meters over the sea level, the grassland extends over 100 kilometers from east to west, 99 lakes populated by 99 lakes.
+You'll appreciate various home entertainment, including horseback riding, camelback riding, shooting, archery, Mongolian wrestling, and mountain-climbing.
+You will certainly additionally see a regional rancher's home, sampling the ethnic flavor of milk food like milk tea, hare's milk-white wine, and more.

-The Resonant Sand Chasm (Singing Sand Bay) is located at the north edge of the Kubuqi Desert, 3 kilometers far from the 210 state highway and also 44 kilometers from Baotou in the north.
+The Resonant Sand Chasm (Singing Sand Bay) is located at the north edge of the Kubuqi Desert, 3 kilometers far from the 210 state highway, and 44 kilometers from Baotou in the north.
 It is much more a place of natural charm than of historical relevance.
 Backed by the Kubuqi Desert, the dunes assume a crescent shape with an elevation of 110 meters and a slope of 45 degrees.
 It received its name from the resembling "Shhhh" that the sand makes as you step on the surface area.
-It's stated that the sound of moving sand, after which the location is called, was believed by Marco Polo to be devils looking for to tempt travelers to their death.
+Marco Polo believes that sound implies that the devils are looking to tempt travelers to their death.

-To numerous, one of the most interesting experience at Resonant Sand Canyon may be riding a camel.
-The camel walks like a pendulum, and takes travelers deeper right into the large desert, in order to run away from pressure of city life.
-Various other amazing tasks you will certainly be able to take part in include sand moving and paragliding, all of which take place in the desert.
-For the evening, you'll have the ability to watch the lovely sundown over the winding dune.
+To numerous, one of the most exciting experiences at Resonant Sand Canyon may be riding a camel.
+The camel walks like a pendulum and takes travelers deeper right into the large desert to run away from city life pressure.

 Copyright © 2003-2020 Great Wall Adventure Club, USA & China - All Rights Reserved.